The 16/50 Story

 The report found:

 The demographics of an organization have shown to influence individual behavior, culture, employee health, and organizational performance.
 A lack of gender diversity in organizations can have a big price tag in lost productivity and financial success.
 With no or few women in positions of power, gender persists as a salient factor with negative consequences for women throughout an organization, despite balanced representation in non-managerial roles.
+Striving for more diversity can have a huge payoff for communities.
+In addition, as we strive to deal with changing demographics and ensure that the workforce at all levels reflects the communities being served, embracing diversity of all types—including gender—is essential for the future health of our communities. |

 The Three Focus Areas